Southern Yakutia (Sakha)

 Boris rubbed his brows, sighed, and then shook his head.
 “You

-want to know if it is possible for our different peoples to forge their
+want to know if our different peoples can forge their destinies together again.

 “You sound very hopeful, especially since you and I know that

-peoples shared in common during the times of the Soviet Union as if the West
+and nationalities shared in common during the times of the Soviet Union, as if

-will come in and fill the vacuum with new factories and infrastructure.
-Hmm,
+the West will come in and fill the vacuum with new factories and

 “Don’t blame the West all the time as if we are innocent